Luna-Coder/contributing-to-firefox/README.md

 ### Differential: ###
 Differential is Phabricator’s code-review tool.

+## Mercurial Overview ##
+* Every working directory is paired with a private copy of the history.
+* The store contains the complete history of the project.
+* Mercurial considers the head with the highest revision number the tip of the repository.
+* Each unmerged branch creates a new head in the revision history.
+* When you commit, the state of the working directory relative to its parents is recorded as a new changeset (also called a new revision).

+# Frequently Used Mercurial Commands #

 **`hg add filename1 filename2`**
 \- Begin tracking changes to files or folders.